BOARD OF DIRECTORS

 Emi is currently on the faculty of the Juilliard School teaching Ear Training in the Evening and Pre-College divisions and has taught on the faculty of the University of Buffalo.
 She received her BM in flute performance with Scholastic Distinction, MM in flute performance, and MM in historical performance from The Juilliard School.
 Born in Japan and raised in London and Boston, she now resides in New York City.

 KEIR GOGWILT violinist, writer

-Keir GoGwilt is a violinist and writer whose work spans a range of genres and disciplines.
-Much of his work seeks to present musical practices of the so-called classical tradition as provincial and heterogeneous.
-He is most at home in collaborative, often interdisciplinary work, in which creative labor is shared and recognized.
+Keir GoGwilt is a violinist, scholar, and poet, whose work spans a range of genres and disciplines.
+His creative work often reflects his critical work, which synthesizes performers' historical discourses on aesthetics, semiotics, phenomenology, and pedagogies of improvisation.
+He is at home in collaborative, often interdisciplinary work, in which creative labor is shared and recognized.

 CONOR HANICK pianist